OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 Please also checkout [BFO on github](https://github.com/BFO-ontology/BFO).
 In the [BFO github wiki](https://github.com/BFO-ontology/BFO/wiki) you can find some more other publications and information on BFO.

-#### Protégé and OWL basics
+#### 2. Protégé and OWL basics
 OEO is based on the Web Ontology Language OWL and uses Manchester Syntax.
 Protégé is the tool that we are using for OEO development.
-To become familiar with Protégé and OWL, we recommend to study the [Pizza tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) by Micheal DeBellis, especially chapter 1 to 7.
+:oep-icon-text: To become familiar with Protégé and OWL, we recommend to study the [Pizza tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) by Micheal DeBellis, especially chapter 1 to 7.
+For the tutorial, and the OEO development later, you have to install Protégé on your computer.

 You can find the OWL2 and Manchester Syntax documentation [here](https://www.w3.org/TR/owl2-manchester-syntax/) for further reading.

-#### github and git basics
+#### 3. GitHub and git basics
-The documentations of the OEO development, its discussion and version control takes mainly place on GitHub.
+The documentations of the OEO development, its discussion and version control all take place on GitHub.
+Therefore, it is necesarry to familiarize with the GitHub platform and the version control software [git](https://git-scm.com/).

+- GitHub provides a helpful guide for the [first steps with your GitHub account](https://docs.github.com/de/get-started/onboarding/getting-started-with-your-github-account).
+- There, you can also learn, how to [set up git](https://docs.github.com/en/get-started/quickstart/set-up-git).
+- An introductory tutorial on how to use git you can find [here](https://githowto.com/).

 ### OEO specific knowledge and skills

 - Paper on Ontology development
 - OEO introdutory paper
 - OEO wiki